What kinds of information can be obtained using people search engines?

 A wide range of people use people search engines for both personal and professional use.
 Users of people search engines are often looking to verify or expand their knowledge of a friend, relative, or co-worker.
 For example, someone trying to reconnect with a classmate who moved away years ago might run a people search to find out where he or she is now.
 People search engines can be used for personal reasons, but cannot be used for pre-employment screening.

 Where does the information in people search engines come from?

-The information in people search engines is obtained from both governmental and non-governmental sources, including birth certificates, death certificates, census statistics, voter registrations, drivers licenses, utility companies, government spending reports, political campaign contributions, sex offender registrations, business and entity filings, professional and business licenses, criminal records, credit bureaus, real estate transactions, trademark filings, marriage licenses and divorce decrees, unsealed lawsuits or legal actions, online account registrations and profiles, and forum posts.
+The information in people search engines is obtained from both governmental and non-governmental sources, including birth certificates, death certificates, census statistics, voter registrations, drivers licenses, utility companies, government spending reports, political campaign contributions, sex offender registrations, business and entity filings, professional and business licenses, credit bureaus, real estate transactions, trademark filings, marriage licenses and divorce decrees, unsealed lawsuits or legal actions, online account registrations and profiles, and forum posts.